-- If a student fails to attend a second attempt C4 detention students will be escorted from • morning meeting to R&R. - The student will remain in the R&R until the end of the day and complete a 60-minute • detention in R&R.
+- If a student fails to attend a second attempt C4 detention students will be escorted from morning meeting to R&R. - The student will remain in the R&R until the beginning of afternoon tutor time. - Students will be collected by the HOY during afternoon tutor time and escorted to their C4 detention.